Block the Blast: How Query Rejection Protects Your Cortex Cluster

 Configuring Query Rejection

 You define query rejection rules per tenant in a runtime config file.
-Each rule specifies a set of attributes that must all match for the query to be rejected.
-The configuration supports multiple such rule sets.
+Each rejection rule specifies a set of attributes that must all match for the query to be rejected.
+The configuration supports multiple such rules.

 Here’s an example configuration: